Cider Musings

 The word ‘regenerative‘ begs the question , what is wrong now?
 Simply put, the answer is, we are asking the land to work above its carrying capacity.
 To do this we add fertiliser, we supplement feed, we irrigate.
 All these degrades the land.

-Farming is not ‘natural’.
+Farming of any sort is not ‘natural’.
 It’s something we impose on the land.
 Often by destroying the natural ecology to develop fields on which we grow plants and animals.
 We can approximate the natural environment as close as possible ie work with nature which creates healthy new environments and produce products.
 Or we can develop “agribusiness” which degrades the environment sometimes sufficiently for the farming to move.

+Palm Kernel Extract is imported to supplement feed.
 In 2023, more than 1.7m tonnes of palm kernel extract was imported from Indonesia and Malaysia, where rainforests have been felled in favour of palm plantations.

 An example of degradation from irrigation is in southern Mesopotamia in Biblical times.
 Intensive irrigation of the Fertile Crescent boosted crops but also salinisation which led to decreased crop yields longer term and collapse of those early city states.
 Irrigation remains a two edged sword in the Middle East today.

 I find it ironic and sad that those mega companies furthest from the land are promoting the land in this way through this SAI platform.
-Here are some of many names you will recognise

 At TeePee Cider we do not promote ourselves as regenerative.
 We prefer to think of our orchard as being holistic farmed.
 Holistic means encompassing the whole of a thing, and not just the part.
 Human and nature working together.